You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So down a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

 Write down our toll-free number.

-It's 800-941 Sean if you want to be a part of the program.
+It's 800-941-Sean, if you want to be a part of the program.

-and lying about his background in an effort to win a seat in Congress.
+And then the resolution to expel George Santos, which, you know, he's now facing a litany of criminal charges, et cetera, et cetera, and lying about his background in an effort to win a seat in Congress.

-Uh, even though they're slated to come up on the House floor, it is possible that the House may only vote on motions to table or kill each resolution.
+Even though they're slated to come up on the House floor, it is possible that the House may only vote on motions to table or kill each resolution.

-And that's certainly one parliamentary step away from considering the actual measure, uh, which I kind of hope happens because I think there's more important things in the world to do, don't you think?
+And that's certainly one parliamentary step away from considering the actual measure, which I kind of hope happens because I think there's more important things in the world to do, don't you think?

-I I really felt for Jackie Onric of the network the other day.
+I mean, I'll be honest with you, I really felt for Jackie Onrik of the network the other day.

-She's trying to have a question with Ilhan Omar, who says ignore this crazy lady because she's asking her to justify her comments.
+She's trying to have a question with Ilhan Omar, who says, ignore this crazy lady because she's asking her to justify her comments.

 Like, are she Talib Ilhan Omar?